RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Break Effect should be the most prioritized relic substat, as most of Ruan Mei's kit revolves around Break Effect.
 Ruan Mei needs at least **180%** Break Effect in total in order to maximize her passive. **Ruan Mei's Inert Respiration trace does not take effect until you are in battle**, so technically, you only need **160%** Break Effect.
 However, for the sake of consistency, the minimum will be referred as 180%.
 More Break Effect is generally always better as long as you're not sacrificing other stats.

-SPD should also be prioritized, as it allows Ruan Mei to have more turns per cycle, which allows for more SP generation.
+SPD should also be prioritized, as it allows Ruan Mei to have more turns per cycle, which allows for more SP generation due to Ruan Mei's SP positivity.
 At least **143** SPD is recommended.
 Ruan Mei has a total of 134 SPD from her traces and SPD boots, so 143 SPD can be obtainable with a few substat rolls and/or 2PC Messenger Traversing Hackerspace.
 Like Break Effect, more SPD is better as long as you are not sacrificing other stats.
-Some players may opt for a slower Ruan Mei build for rare scenarios like 0 cycle runs, but in general, more SPD is better.
+Some players may opt for a slower Ruan Mei build for rare scenarios like 0 cycle runs or to keep her ultimate up for longer, but in general, more SPD is better.

 Defensive stats such as Effect RES, HP, and DEF are also helpful for Ruan Mei.
 In combat, she wants to get hit a couple times in order to gain energy, meaning survivability is important to her.
 With some defensive stats, Ruan Mei's survivability will naturally increase.
 However, keep in mind that Break Effect and SPD should be prioritized over these stats.